BooleanJulien/BNC_quant_technical_test/README.md

 You may find the notebooks in the [notebooks](notebooks) directory useful for exploratory data analysis, discussion of results, and understanding more of the inner workings of the imputation methodology used to deal with missing data.

+You may also wish to view the scripts used in this analysis directly.
+They are available in [this folder](src/data).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.